The Farnsworth Multi-Cultural Boys Group is led in circle.

 Restorative Practices represent a radical shift in the way members of our school communities relate to each other, focusing on intentional relationship building and shared problem solving.
 When restorative practices are successful, families feel safe and welcome at their child’s school because they have deep, lasting relationships within the school community.

-SPFT won an agreement in 2016 with our school district to initiate Restorative Practice pilot sites in stages over the following three years.
+SPFE won an agreement in 2016 with our school district to initiate Restorative Practice pilot sites.
+The program has continued to expand in St. Paul in the subsequent years.

-- Schools for Year 1: American Indian Magnet School, Maxfield Elementary School, Murray Middle School, Farnsworth Aerospace Upper School, Johnson High School, and Riverview West Side School of Excellence
+- Year 5: American Indian Magnet School, Maxfield Elementary School, Murray Middle School, Farnsworth Aerospace Upper School, Johnson High School, and Riverview West Side School of Excellence

-- Schools for Year 2: Eastern Heights Elementary, Parkway Montessori Community Middle School, Washington Technology Magnet School
+- Year 4: Eastern Heights Elementary, Parkway Montessori Community Middle School, Washington Technology Magnet School

-- Schools for Year 3: Battle Creek Middle, Central High School, Nokomis Montessori North
+- Year 3: Battle Creek Middle School, Central High School, Nokomis Montessori North

-SPFT offers professional development opportunities to educators as well as community members who would like to learn more about Restorative Practices.
-To learn more, contact Becky McCammon at firstname.lastname@example.org.
+SPFE offers professional development opportunities to educators as well as community members who would like to learn more about Restorative Practices.
+To learn more, contact Becky McCammon at email@example.com or SPFE’s Teaching and Learning Center at firstname.lastname@example.org.